PruvoNet/squiss-ts/source/includes/_squiss.md

 });
 ```

-If any of the AWS API calls outright fail, `error` is emitted.
+If any of the AWS API calls outright fail, [error](#squiss-class-events-queue-events-error-lt-error-gt) is emitted.
-If you don't have a listener on `error`, per Node.js's structure, the error will be treated as uncaught
+If you don't have a listener on [error](#squiss-class-events-queue-events-error-lt-error-gt), per Node.js's structure, the error will be treated as uncaught
 and will crash your app.

 #### aborted <`AWSError`>